abey79/vpype/docs/install.rst

 .. highlight:: bat

+A Windows installer is available `here <https://github.com/abey79/vpype/releases>`__.
+Although this installation method is easier, it does not allow plug-ins to be installed.
+If plug-ins are required, an installation from  the `Python Package Index <https://pypi.org>` is recommended.

 Python 3.8 is recommended for *vpype*, although it is also compatible with Python 3.6 and 3.7.
 At this stage, using Python 3.9 is discouraged because several of *vpype*'s dependencies are still lacking a binary distribution for this version.
-The official Python distribution for Windows can be downloaded `here <https://www.python.org/downloads/>`_
+The official Python distribution for Windows can be downloaded `here <https://www.python.org/downloads/>`__.

 After installing Python, launch a terminal (by typing ``cmd`` in the Start menu) and enter the following command to install *vpype*::